 Home care agencies have become vital in ensuring that individuals can remain home safely and independently.
 Social workers have consistently been the frontline workers in times of crisis and have always provided a social safety net to ensure that everyone, particularly the vulnerable in our society, has access to needed services and resources.
 Social workers play an important role in supporting their patients and their families.
 Patient care is not routine, and care coordination needs to meet those changing needs.

 Many Home Health and Homecare agencies are seeing an increase in the amount of care provided by their Aides.
 Home Health Aides are an integral part of the care team and it is critical for them to be able to identify and report common disease processes that they may observe.
 Recognizing the symptoms of these diseases is a very basic, yet important skill that Aides must learn.
-This webinar will provide this education for two of the most common diseases in Homecare: CHF and COPD.
+This webinar provides this education for two of the most common diseases in Homecare: CHF and COPD.